Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 You’ll also notice that its evergreen leaves evolve from olive to emerald green and are beautifully dotted with bright spots along the leaf’s veins.

-Every season is a show season for the Polka dot Begonia, though you can expect it to flower mainly from late winter until the end of spring.
+Every season is a show season for the Polka dot Begonia, though you can expect it to flower mainly from late winter until spring.

 Its beautiful white flowers sprout in clusters from a single stem.